-Location: 5 European countries (France, United Kingdom, Italia, Germany and Poland)
+5 european countries (France, United Kingdom, Italia, Germany, Poland)

 In Europe, fuel poverty affects an increasing number of disadvantaged households who have little access to energy-efficient solutions.
 The absence of specific financial mechanisms and the lack of social support on the ground are often identified as serious constraints on projects aimed at improving the energy efficiency of these households’ homes and appliances.